vkatoch2000/microservices-design-patterns/README.md

 Scenarios where the system is expected to evolve over time and might contain multiple versions of the model, or where business rules change regularly.

 Integration with other systems, especially in combination with event sourcing, where the temporal failure of one subsystem shouldn&#39;t affect the availability of the others.

+The following properties are necessary for configuring Spring Zuul Proxy with SSL

+Create a self signed certificate keytool -genkey -keyalg RSA -alias selfsigned -keystore keystore.jks -storepass zulu12 -validity 360 -keysize 2048

+Place the keystore.jks in the resources folder of your application.